MicrosoftDocs/azure-aks-docs/articles/aks/create-nginx-ingress-private-controller.md

     kubectl get nginxingresscontroller
     ```

     The following example output shows the created resource.
-It may take a few minutes for the controller to be available:
+It might take a few minutes for the controller to be available:

     ```output
     NAME             INGRESSCLASS                         CONTROLLERNAMEPREFIX   AVAILABLE